NeelGahalot/sam_dino_pipeline_sagemaker/README.md

 SAM does not come with zero shot object detection by default and needs bounding with/without input points.
 WE leverage Grounding Dino for getting these bounding boxes and then prompt SAM with those boxes.
 The segmentation is done at scale, processing about 100,000 images.
 We use thesholding to discard masks of lower scores.
 The resulting psuedo annotations are stored on s3 at treetracker-training-images/production_psuedo_labelling_100000/

 This provides us sufficient data to train a custom [AutoSAM2](https://github.com/NeelGahalot/autosam-2).
+Details of the training run can be found on s3 as well - sagemaker-segmentation-neel/sam2_dino_psuedo_annotation_pipeline/

 ## Pipeline Architecture
 The pipeline consists of several key components: